NEAL CONAN, HOST:

 FINNEY: Thanks for calling, Neal.

 CONAN: Nikky Finney is the author of "Head Off & Split," which won the National Book Award for Poetry last year.
 She also teaches creative writing at the University of Kentucky and joined us from WUKY, our member station there.
 We'll be talking with Anthony Mackie in just a moment.
 Stay with us.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.